Anxiety & Stress

 4. Gabapentinoids [(gabapentin (Neurontin) and pregabalin (Lyrica)] which are used frequently in treating nerve pain are also effective for managing general anxiety as well as benzodiazepine withdrawal-related anxiety.

-5. Beta-blockers (blood pressure medications) which act on the Hypothalamic-Pituitary (HPA) axis (the connection between the brain and adrenal gland’s release of noradrenaline and cortisol) by blocking the effects of noradrenaline.
+5. Beta-blockers (blood pressure medications) which act on the Hypothalamic-Pituitary Axis (HPA) (the connection between the brain and adrenal gland’s release of noradrenaline and cortisol) by blocking the effects of noradrenaline.
+Beta-blockers include Inderal® (propranolol) and Tenormin® (atenolol) mostly treat the physical symptoms of anxiety such as heart palpitations and sweating.
+Potential side effects include sexual dysfunction, slow pulse, drowsiness, fatigue, dry mouth, numbness or tingling of fingers or toes, dizziness, diarrhea, nausea, weakness, and cold hands and feet

 Complementary and Alternative Medical (CAM) Management of Anxiety

-Medical management of anxiety and stress also includes the use of Complementary and Alternative Medicine (CAM) treatment options, including herbal and natural supplements.
-Anxiety depression, and insomnia are among the most common reasons for people to use complementary (CAM) therapies.
+Medical management of anxiety and stress also includes the use of Complementary and Alternative Medicine (CAM) treatment options, including herbal and natural supplements as adaptogens and anxiolytics.
+Anxiety, depression, and insomnia are the most common reasons for people to use complementary (CAM) therapies.
 CAM approaches to the treatment of anxiety include use of nutritional, dietary and herbal supplements, acupuncture, aromatherapy, light therapy, meditation and hypnosis.

 L-tryptophan, L-tyrosine and L-phenylalanine